Bobbins228/rag/benchmarks/beir-benchmarks/benchmarking_search_modes.md

-# Benchmarking embedding models with BEIR Datasets and Llama Stack
+# Benchmarking Vector DB search modes with BEIR Datasets and Llama Stack

 ## Purpose
-The purpose of this script is to compare retrieval accuracy between embedding models using standardized information retrieval benchmarks from the [BEIR](https://github.com/beir-cellar/beir) framework.
+The purpose of this script is to compare retrieval accuracy between different vector db search modes using standardized information retrieval benchmarks from the [BEIR](https://github.com/beir-cellar/beir) framework.

 ## Setup
 For the examples we use Ollama to serve the model which can easily be swapped for an inference provider of your choice.